13 Traps of Clouded Judgment That Can Trap Your Thinking

 Emotions can cloud your judgment by overpowering your ability to think logically and rationally.
 When emotions like anger, fear, anxiety, or sadness take over, they can lead to impulsive decisions.
 For example:

-• Anger can make you react without thinking, leading to decisions you might later regret, like saying hurtful things or acting out of spite.
+- Anger can cause you to react without thinking, leading to decisions you may later regret, such as saying hurtful things or acting out of spite.

-In each case, the emotional intensity clouds your ability to see the situation clearly, blocking rational thought and leading to judgment that doesn’t reflect your best interests.
+In each case, the emotional intensity clouds your ability to see the situation clearly, blocking rational thought and leading to clouded judgment that does not reflect your best interests.

-When we experience overload, the protective portion of our brains sends us into “flight or fight” mode.
+When we experience overload, the protective portion of our brains sends us into “fight or flight” mode.
 We desire to retaliate, resist, or flee.
 We experience several emotions, including rage, fear, aggression, anxiety, and self-loathing.

 When we or someone we know experiences this, we can observe how emotions precede reason, drive, and all other aspects of operating.
-This is referred to as the emotions-clouded judgment phenomenon.
+This is referred to as the phenomenon of emotions clouding judgment.

 Or take the exhilaration of falling in love.
 It’s a beautiful feeling, but it can also cloud your judgment.
 You might overlook red flags or make impulsive decisions because your emotions drive your choices.
 It’s not uncommon to see people ignore warning signs in a relationship or rush into commitments without careful consideration, all because the euphoria of love influences their judgment.

 Our judgment can be affected negatively by our emotions.
-They may cause us to choose based more on the moment’s emotion than an objective circumstances analysis.
+They may cause us to choose based more on the moment’s emotion than an objective analysis of circumstances.
 Emotions are a necessary component of being a person; they are not intrinsically evil.
 However, the secret to making more sensible and well-informed decisions is knowing how they can impact our decision-making.

 13 Ways to Avoid a Clouded Judgment